RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Learning Target Exam 3 answers.md

 3. All the letters in the word are distinct, so the count is $8! = 40320$.
 4. It's best to think of this as a license plate problem.
 We have three slots to fill and no repetitions (since once we select a letter, it can't be selected again).
 This gives $8$ choices for the first character, $7$ for the second, and $6$ for the third giving a count of $8 \cdot 7 \cdot 6 = 336$.
 This is the same as $P(8,3)$.

+NOTE: In part 4 the problem uses the term "substring" to refer to strings made by selecting letters from a larger string.
+This is not what this word typically means, however -- a "substring" is a chunk of contiguous characters taken from the main string, so neither `OER` nor `ETR` in that way would be considered as "substrings" of `COMPUTER`.
+Grading will proceed by looking at your work on a case-by-case basis, especially looking for the main idea: No repetition is allowed, and order matters (because however you look at it, `OER` and `EOR` woud be considered different strings, hence order matters.)

 ## Learning Target 12

 1. Geometric.
 Closed formula: $a(n) = 3 \cdot 2^n$.
 Recurrence relation: $a(0) = 3$ and $a(n) = 2 \cdot a(n-1)$ for $n > 0$.